 \begin{theorem}[\cite{Foa,DJKL}] For every trace $\textbf{t} \in E^*/\!\!\equiv$, there exists $x \in E^*$ such that $\textbf{t} = [x]$ and x is in the GMC-form. \END \end{theorem}

 The GMC-form as defined above is not unique, a trace may have more than one GMC representation.
 For instance the trace ${\bf t}_1=[abcbca]$ from \exref{traces1} has four GMC representations: $abcbca$, $acbbca$, $abccba$, and $acbcba$.
-The GMC-form is however unique when traces are represented as {\em vector firing sequences}\footnote{The vector firing sequences were introduced by Mike Shields in 1979 \cite{Shi} as an alternative equivalent representation of Mazurkiewicz traces.} \cite{DJKL,JL92,Shi}, where each fully commutative sequence is represented by a single unique vector of events (so the name ``canonical" used in \cite{DJKL,JL92} is justified).
-To get uniqueness in standard Mazurkiewicz trace formalism, it suffices to order fully commutative sequences.
-For example we may introduce an arbitrary total order on $E$, extend it lexicographically to $E^*$ and add the condition that in the representation $x=x_1\ldots x_n$, each $x_i$ is minimal w.r.t. the lexicographic ordering.
+The GMC-form is however unique when traces are represented as {\em vector firing sequences}\footnote{Vector firing sequences were introduced by Mike Shields in 1979 \cite{Shi} as an alternative representation of Mazurkiewicz traces.} \cite{DJKL,JL92,Shi}, where each fully commutative sequence is represented by a unique vector of events (so the name ``canonical" used in \cite{DJKL,JL92} is justified).
+To get uniqueness for Mazurkiewicz traces, it suffices to order fully commutative sequences.
+For example, we may introduce an arbitrary total order on $E$, extend it lexicographically to $E^*$ and add the condition that in the representation $x=x_1\ldots x_n$, each $x_i$ is minimal w.r.t. the lexicographic ordering.
 The GMC-form with this additional condition is called {\em Foata canonical form}.

 \begin{theorem}[\cite{Foa}] Every trace has a unique representation in the Foata canonical form. \END \end{theorem}